kelvinpurdom/PinkFloydLyricGenerator/README.md

 #### Streamlit app: https://pinkfloydlyricgenerator.streamlit.app/

 ## Introduction
 I have created a project that uses a LSTM model, to generate new and interesting suggestions for lyrics by letting the user input a seed text(or starting lyrics), then using the Pink Floyd Lyric database to suggest potential words to follow the seed text.
+It is a fun project but has some limitations regarding the size of the data, so results can be a little strange.
+Trained on a larger dataset, we would see better results.

 ## Screenshot of App
 ![test](PinkScreen.png)